chop-project/chop/README.md

 ## Black Hat Talk
 We also presented our findings at BlackHat EU'22.
 You can find the slides [here](http://i.blackhat.com/EU-22/Wednesday-Briefings/EU-22-Duta-Unwinding-the-Stack-for-fun-and-profit.pdf) and a recording will (likely) be available at a later time.

+## Recon Talk
+We presented exception handling internals at Recon'22.
+These internals are useful background for understanding CHOP attacks.
+You can find the recording [here](https://recon.cx/media-archive/2022/Recon2022_18_The_Mysterious_Life_of_an_Exception.mp4) and the slides [here](https://recon2022-exceptions.github.io/).